 The Children Act Regulations state that we must keep a written statement of the arrangements in place for the protection of each child, including arrangements to safeguard children from abuse or neglect and the procedure to be followed in the event of allegations of abuse or neglect, including Female Genital Mutilation (FGM).
 This shall include a written record of pre-existing injuries on a child upon entry to the setting for their session.
 These procedures, from the South West Child Protection Procedures (SWCPP) and set by the Local Safeguarding Children‘s Partnership (LSCP), form the written statement.
 These procedures were accessed online from their website, http://www.safechildren-cios.co.uk/ .

 At Kneehigh we are committed to the protection of children.
 We believe that all children have the right to be protected from any form of abuse.
 Therefore, any suspicion of abuse will be promptly and appropriately responded to (see Information Sharing Advice for Practitioners providing safe guarding services to children, young people, parents and carers 2018).

 The steps to be taken when a concern is raised.

 The staff involved in the referral process must bear in mind at all stages that THE CHILD’S WELFARE IS PARAMOUNT.

-If a member of staff has a Safeguarding Children concern about a child (see What To Do If you are worried about a child being abused – 2015) at Kneehigh, or about the behaviour of a member of staff towards a child at Kneehigh, or a child has 2 unexplained pre-existing injuries within 3 months, the following steps should be taken by that member of staff:
+If a member of staff has a Safeguarding Children concern about a child (see What To Do If you are worried about a child being abused – 2015) at Kneehigh, or about the behaviour of a member of staff towards a child at Kneehigh, or a child has 2 unexplained pre-existing injuries within 3 months, or 3 explained pre-existing injuries within 3 months, the following steps should be taken by that member of staff:

 1. The staff member should discuss their concerns with the Designated Lead, their manager or deputy designated lead, as appropriate, completing the appropriate safe guarding form.
 Please see list at the end of these steps.